 Jordan Encarnacion; American Colors

 11:30 am - 12:00 pm Low-Cost, Industrial Carbon Fiber Pultrusion & Applications

 Fiberglass has been the primary reinforcement used in pultruded profiles for decades, but low-cost, industrial carbon fiber is opening new applications for carbon fiber pultrusions.
 The first low-cost carbon fiber breakthrough application was been wind energy, and other applications include automotive, civil engineering, and oil & gas.
-This presentation will explore the materials and processes needed to maintain a low-cost carbon fiber product.
+This presentation will explore the markets and applications of pultrusion using a low-cost carbon fiber product.

 David Purcell; Zoltek12:00 pm - 1:45 pm Lunch with Exhibitors